Resonance Artist | Harpist | Composer

 The Sonic Earth created a resonance soundtrack for Bulana! by translating the artworks, featuring compositions by Merindi Schrieber, William Mabo and myself.

-The installation was loud and gorgeous, and a big hit with the kids, who claimed the musical colour wonderland as their own.
+The installation was celebration of colour and sound animation; a hit with the kids, who claimed the sandy wonderland as their own.

 Thank you to Ephemera, Townsville City Council, and NorthSite Gallery.